Skip to content

 Matching cups with napkins, cocktail signs, and bar menus creates a polished experience.
 Here are practical pairings:

-- Cups + Cocktail Napkins: Same motif on both items reinforces branding at the bar.
+• Cups and Cocktail Napkins: The same motif on both items reinforces branding at the bar.

-- Cups + Seating Signs: Use the same typeface and color for a unified look across decor.
+• Cups and Seating Signs: Use the same typeface and color for a unified look across decor.

-- Cups + Welcome Bags: A matching cup tucked into a welcome bag makes a strong first impression for destination weddings.
+• Cups and Welcome Bags: A matching cup tucked into a welcome bag makes a strong first impression for destination weddings.

-If you want designs that work and are made in the USA, you can explore cohesive options in our best-selling wedding cups for inspiration.
+If you want designs that work and are made in the USA, explore cohesive options in our best-selling wedding cups collection.
 These tried-and-true combinations help you avoid mixed styles on the big day.

 Practical Ordering Tips: Quantities, Timing, and Budgets